-18. Related party transactions
+16. Related party transactions

-(a) The Company is a wholly owned subsidiary of NNOFIC.
+(a) The Company is a subsidiary of NNOFIC.
+10.1% of the share capital of The Company is held on trust for NNOFIC, subject to the voting rights in respect of these shares being exercised in accordance with the wishes of the Scheme Administrators.
 NN Group NV, a company incorporated in The Netherlands, is the ultimate holding company of NNOFIC and the Company.